vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 default, or by editing your table.

 To have multiple bots available, one might start by making multiple folder copies of Harry and changing them to separate bots with separate `filesxxx.txt`.
 That's fine for building them as each stand-alone bots, but if you want them to cohabit you must have a single `filesxxx.txt` file that names the separate bot's folders- they must be built together.

 Of course if you merely cloned those folders, they have topics all with the same name, like `~control` and `~introductions` and `~childhood`.
 This is a problem.
 Likely you would want only one copy of `~control` that both bots used.
-And either they should have different topic names for `~introductions` and v~childhood` OR you must put a bot restriction on each of the duplicate topics, naming which bot can use it.
+And either they should have different topic names for `~introductions` and `~childhood` OR you must put a bot restriction on each of the duplicate topics, naming which bot can use it.

 # Topics By Bot

 You should already know that a topic can be restricted to specific bots.
 Now you learn that you can create multiple copies of the same topic, so different bots can have different copies.
 These form a topic family with the same name.
 The rules are:

 * the topics share the union of keywords
 * `:verify` can only verify the first copy of a topic it is allowed access to

 When the system is trying to access a topic, it will check the bot restrictions.
 If a topic fails, it will try the next duplicate in succession until it finds a copy that the bot is allowed to use.

 This means if topic 1 is restricted to ben and topic2 is unrestricted, ben will use topic 1 and all other bots will use topic2.
 If the order of declaration is flipped, then all bots including ben will use topic 2